francofaa/hereticsSRD/heretics.md

 - [Ryuutama](https://kotodama.itch.io/ryuutama-natural-fantasy-roleplay) for travel rules
 - [The Monsters Know What They're Doing](https://www.themonstersknow.com/) for general monster strategy
 - [Principia Apocrypha](https://drive.google.com/file/d/1rN5w4-azTq3Kbn0Yvk9nfqQhwQ1R5by1/view) for OSR principles
+- Errants for a lot of modular items found here

 This game is intended to be compatible with material written for Old School Revival games.

 ## Colophon
 Display font is Pirata One.
 Body text is Noto Serif.
 Headings are set in Roboto.